 We have used Amazon Rekognition to give thousands of unique labels to photos which aids in creating meaningful categories to group the photos together.
 These labels, along with Codazen’s own use of deep learning, allows for useful services and specialized techniques to determine how photos compare to one another in content and aesthetic or to find images that contain duplicative content.

+At Codazen Labs, we believe in creating seamless customer and brand experiences.
 Contact us to learn more about how our engineers and data scientists employ the power of Amazon Rekognition technology.